Your guide to doing business in Norway

 The Government welcomes inward investment in Norway that will contribute to the economy.
 Various financial incentives exist to encourage investment within key industries, particularly those supported by Government Research and Development grants.

-Every foreign company needs to have a Norwegian Organization Number with Brønnøysund in order to operate and process a payroll in Norway.
+Every foreign company needs to have a Norwegian Organization Number with The Central Coordinating Register for Legal Entities (Brønnøysund) in order to operate and process a payroll in Norway.
 The application process can take around three to eight weeks for a NUF and less time for an AS.

-It is not mandatory to make payments of salaries from an in-country bank account in Norway.
+It is not mandatory to make salary payments from an in-country bank account in Norway.
 It is mandatory to pay the withholding tax from an in-country bank account and this account should be separate.
 Employers can provide a bank guarantee (if within the EU) instead of making payments from an in-country account.
-Salary payments and 3rd party payments can be made on the client’s behalf.
-Bank transfers within the same bank in Norway will usually take place within the same day and for any other bank also in Norway will usually be within 1 day.
-International transfers can take between 3 – 4 working days.

 Occupying the western side of the Scandinavian Peninsula, on the shores of the North Atlantic Ocean, Norway is one of continental Europe’s most northern territories.
 Civilisation has been present in Norway since the 10th century, and the country ruled an empire at the peak of its expansion from the 13th to the 14th centuries.
 Modern Norway is officially known as the Kingdom Of Norway, and is one of the most prosperous countries in the world, successfully exploiting abundant natural resources and reserves of oil.
 Norway’s coastline is rugged and stretches for over 25,000km - not including the hundreds of fjords and inlets which break up the landscape.
 Those fjords form a huge part of Norway’s tourist appeal, and visitors from across the world travel to the country each year to enjoy its spectacular mountains, lakes, rivers, and forests.
 Norway’s climate is mild along its coastline and southern regions, but the northern parts of the country do experience extreme winters and exceptionally cold, freezing winters.